BonsaiDen/JavaScript-Garden/doc/objects.md

     };

 Object properties can be both notated as plain characters and as strings.
-Due to another mis-design in JavaScript's parser, prior to ECMAScript 5 the above will throw a `SyntaxError`.
+Due to another mis-design in JavaScript's parser, the above will throw a `SyntaxError` prior to ECMAScript 5.

 This error arises from the fact that `delete` is a *keyword* of the language;
-therefore, it must be notated as a string literal in order to ensure working code under older JavaScript engines.
+therefore, it must be notated as a *string literal* in order to ensure working code under older JavaScript engines.

 [1]: http://en.wikipedia.org/wiki/Hashmap